TedSpinks/argocd-aks-example/README.md

   - [VPA + Goldilocks](https://goldilocks.docs.fairwinds.com/) are installed to provide recommended requests/limits for Argo CD after 1 week of regular use.
 This is a nice, lightweight introduction to K8s resource management.
   - Initial requests/limits are provided in the `prod` overlay.
 These are from the VPA in my lab (very low usage), so these should  be replaced with recommendations from *your* Goldilocks.
   - **IMPORTANT**:
-    - Goldilocks' recommendations for the **argocd-repo-server** Deployment are very undersized, which causes sync errors and should not be used.
+    - Goldilocks' recommendations for the **argocd-repo-server** Deployment are very undersized, which causes sync timeout errors and should not be used.
     - Goldilocks' recommendations for the **argocd-server** Deployment are also undersized, which might cause 404 errors during SAML login.

 ## Supporting Documentation